 Laying in ducks seems to be less influenced by light levels than hens as light breed ducks do lay in winter.
 In fact, it is a duck which holds the record for eggs in a year – 364!
 This was exceptional and could never be achieved by a chicken due to the 25.5 hours it takes to create a chicken egg as ducks take just 24 hours.

 It is important to collect the eggs every day as the shells of waterfowl eggs are more porous than chickens' and thus bacteria can easily enter the egg.
-If the eggs are wanted for eating, they should be washed if dirty with water warmer than the eggs plus a disinfectant such as Virkon or F10, and then stored in the fridge at a temperature of not more than 4°C (39°F).
+If the eggs are wanted for eating, they should be washed if dirty with water warmer than the eggs together with an appropriate disinfectantand then stored in the fridge at a temperature of not more than 4°C (39°F).

 The texture of duck eggs when cooked is different from chicken eggs.
 The white of duck eggs seems rubbery and therefore a boiled egg is rather an acquired taste.
 However, using duck eggs in all other forms of cooking adds a special element of taste and moisture.

-As ducks take 24 hours to create an egg, laying tends to be in the early morning, hence do not let them out until 9am so that you can collect the eggs (link to vermin).
-In winter, keep the nesting area well filled with straw to help prevent the eggs getting frosted which if they do, will crack the shell and change the protein structure, making the egg behave unpredictably in cooking and certainly unsaleable.
+As ducks take 24 hours to create an egg, laying tends to be in the early morning, hence do not let them out until 9am so that you can collect the eggs before they become targeted by vermin (link).
+In winter, keep the nesting area well filled with straw to help prevent the eggs getting frosted which if they do, will crack the shell and change the protein structure, making the egg behave unpredictably in cooking and certainly un-saleable.

 Laying in geese begins traditionally on St. Valentine’s Day, 14th February, but much depends on the weather at this time.
 It is important to collect the eggs every day otherwise geese will go broody and then egg production stops.
-If the eggs are wanted for eating, they should be washed if dirty with water warmer than the eggs plus a disinfectant such as Virkon, and then stored in a cool (10˚C, 50˚F) place, on damp sand is good.
+If the eggs are wanted for eating, they should be washed if dirty with water warmer than the eggs together with an appropriate disinfectant, and then stored in a cool (10˚C, 50˚F) place, on damp sand is good.
 The texture of goose eggs when cooked is similar to duck eggs, but goose egg yolks tend to be a darker orange.
 Not many people would manage a whole boiled goose egg, so they are used more in cooking.
 Omelettes or scrambled eggs are favourites.
-In frosty weather, just as with ducks, keep the nesting area well filled with straw to help prevent the eggs getting frosted which if they do, will crack the shell and change the protein structure, making the egg behave unpredictably in cooking, certainly unhatchable and probably unsaleable.
+In frosty weather, just as with ducks, keep the nesting area well filled with straw to help prevent the eggs getting frosted which if they do, will crack the shell and change the protein structure, making the egg behave unpredictably in cooking, certainly un-hatchable and probably un-saleable.

 A cockerel is not needed for egg production but there are various regulations which you need to know of if you are planning to sell eggs from your hens.

-Check on the DEFRA website for any updates (link), but the egg quality grading standards, published as 'EMR1' by Animal Health entitled 'Guidance on legislation covering the marketing of eggs' (revised 31 March 2009) is what you will need to look at.
+Check on the DEFRA website for any updates (link), but the egg quality grading standards, published as 'EMR01' by Animal Health entitled 'Guidance on legislation covering the marketing of eggs' (revised April 2017) is what you will need to look at.

-Further, unwanted, development of any germ cell will be avoided when customers follow the advice to 'keep eggs chilled after purchase' which must appear on all packs of graded eggs.
-But, of course, the actions of consumers is beyond the control of producers who do everything in their power to provide good quality, safe eggs at the point of sale.
+Further, unwanted, development of any germ cell will be avoided when customers follow the advice to 'Keep eggs chilled after purchase' which must appear on all packs of graded eggs.
+But, of course, the actions of consumers are beyond the control of producers who do everything in their power to provide good quality, safe eggs at the point of sale.